 Having the conversation

 Discussing alcohol and drugs with family members and friends is an opportunity to learn more about different types of drugs and their individual and social impact.
-It’s also an opportunity to talk through potential risks associated with drug use and ways to minimise harm from drugs, and to establish attitudes and boundaries regarding drug use.
+It’s an opportunity to talk through potential risks, and ways to minimise harm from drugs.
+It can also establish attitudes and boundaries regarding drug use.

 How can I tell if someone is using drugs?

-If you are concerned about a loved one’s drug use or have reason to believe that a friend or family member is using drugs, it is important to reach out to a professional and get some advice on how to approach the issue with your loved one.
-Where appropriate, try to maintain open communication with your loved one.
-When discussing your concerns, be honest, avoid judgement or accusations, and provide them with support if needed.
+If you’re concerned about a loved one’s drug use or have reason to believe that a friend or family member is using drugs, it’s important to reach out to a professional and get some advice on how to approach the issue with them.

 How you can help

 The extent to which drug use might be considered a problem varies depending on the context.
 Many experts agree that a drug problem is not measured by how much, how many, or what types of drugs someone is using.
 It’s better measured by how that use is affecting their life, and the lives of those around them.

 Maintaining trust and open dialogue is crucial to discussing drug use with loved ones.
 It is important that you do not breach privacy by searching their physical spaces for evidence of drug use or attempt to find evidence of drug use through their social media accounts, email or other communication, or their financial records.
 This may create an environment of mistrust and suspicion and undermine attempts to establish honest communication.

 Everyone’s experience with alcohol and other drugs is different.
 What may work for one family dealing with alcohol- or drug-related issues may not be helpful for others.
 For information specific to your circumstances, it is important to consult a professional for advice.
 Listed below are some general tips on discussing alcohol and drug use with a loved one that may be helpful.